Analytical and Computational Foundations

-In this module you will cover topics including: innovation in the history of economic thought, basic concepts in the economics of innovation, Intellectual property, economics of networks, standards and dominant designs, the entrepreneur, demand and consumption, clusters, innovation and the division of labour, Innovation, competitiveness and trade and policy for Innovation.
-You will have eleven 90-minute lectures and two 60-minute tutorials per semester.
+In this module you will cover topics including: innovation in the history of economic thought, basic concepts in the economics of innovation, intellectual property, economics of networks, standards and dominant designs, the entrepreneur, demand and consumption, clusters, innovation and the division of labour, innovation, competitiveness and trade and policy for Innovation.
+You will have 11 90-minute lectures and two 60-minute tutorials per semester.

 Introduction to Finance

 This module will introduce the basic concepts of corporate and personal finance.
 You will explore topics such as the value of money, shares and bonds, financial risk and returns and the elements of investment among others.
-You will have 90-minutes of lectures weekly plus two 1-hour workshops to assist your learning.
+You will have 90-minutes of lectures per week plus two one-hour workshops to assist your learning.

-This module focuses on the strategic dimension of marketing with reference to the ways in which organisations compete with different product-market offers.
-Particular attention is paid to the processes involved in the development of a marketing strategy and to the ways in which such strategies evolve.
-You will study this through eleven 90-minute lectures and 2 one-hour seminars per week.
+This module focuses on the management of marketing with reference to the ways in which organisations compete with different product-market offers.
+Particular attention is paid to the processes involved in the development of a marketing strategy and to the ways in which such strategies evolve and are managed.

 Coding and Cryptography